 Be known as someone with a cool head, warm heart and great character.
 Your presence on this earth will long be remembered.

 It has been said that doing something for others is the highest form of religion.
 Every week, out of the 168 hours available, spend a few in service to others.
 Many say that such selfless service soon becomes a key focus within their lives.
-Give your time at a seniors home or to needy children.
+Give your time at a home for older people or to needy children.
 Teach someone how to read or offer to give a public lecture on the subject of your expertise.
 Simply take action and do something to leave a legacy.

 Fill your home with bright, fresh flowers.
 This is one of the best investments you can make.
 Let the sounds of great music, loud laughter and good fun fill the oasis of your home.